 Brown students normally complete all degree requirements in 8 semesters of full-time study.
 "Academic standing" refers to the number of courses students are expected to complete each semester as they progress toward the degree.

 The chart below shows the number of courses students must pass each semester in order to stay in good academic standing.
 Transfer students' academic standing is measured according to the number of courses they pass each semester after matriculation at Brown.

 |Sem.||Good Standing||Warning||Serious Warning||Suspension|

 Students who fall below academic progress requirements are placed on warning, serious warning, or suspension as indicated above.
 In addition, students who pass no courses in a given semester or fewer than five courses in two sequential semesters are eligible for suspension.
 Suspension involves a mandatory one-year separation from the University.
 Exceptions to these rules are made when documented disabilities, health, or family issues significantly interfere with students' ability to focus on their studies.

-Students on warning or serious warning may improve their academic standing by taking one or two courses in Brown’s summer session.
-Summer courses taken elsewhere have no effect on academic standing at Brown.
+Students on warning or serious warning may improve their academic standing by taking one or two courses in Brown’s summer session--or in a Brown wintersession course, if they have been enrolled in the previous fall semester.
+Pre-approved summer courses taken elsewhere and transferred back to Brown can also improve a student's academic standing at Brown.